-On this page you will find a description of the speakers who will be presenting at the 2020 WGCC National Conference.
+On this page you will find a description of the speakers who presented at the 2020 WGCC National Conference.

 Self-Advocacy and Negotiation Workshop